As a Japanese person, one of the common questions that I am asked while in a foreign country is: Are you Chinese or Japanese?

 So, for your better understanding, I am including a table showing the difference between them.

-Comparison Between Chinese And Japanese Food at A Glance
+Difference Between Chinese And Japanese Cuisine at A Glance

 The below table consists of a quick review of our upcoming discussion.